devanob/Flight-Simulator/README.md

 This is Fight Simulator written in C++ and OpenGl.
-Uses Perlin Noise Implementation For Mountain Generation
+Uses Perlin Noise Implementation For Terrain Generation